cpankajr/cpankajr.github.io/projects/index.md

 ---

 My interests broadly lie in the fields of Speech Processing, machine learning and Signal Processing.
-I recently got interested in understanding emotion from speech and languague by using ,machine learning learning tools.
+I recently got interested in understanding emotion from speech by using machine learning tools.

 ### Projects